mapbox/tippecanoe/README.md

 read through gigantic files larger than you can comfortably fit in memory and still find the parts you need.

+It builds a parse tree, but you can tear down as much of the tree as you don't need while it is still in the middle of parsing.

 Setup
 -----